Bikeman868/NPL/docs/SYNTAX.md

 ## Connection

-Connection statements start with the reserved word `connection`, followed by at least 1 space, followed by the qualified identifier of a connection type and a scope block.
+Connection statements start with the reserved word `connection`, followed by at least 1 space, followed by the qualified identifier of a connection type, the name of the connection (to facilitate configuration) and a scope block.
 There are many connection types built into the NPL runtime, and others can be added from shared modules.
-You can not create new connection types within your NPL program; these must be written in TypeScript.
+You can not create new connection types within your NPL program, but you can write new connection types in TypeScript.

-Connections can only be defined within an `application`, and define how your application communicates with the rest of the world.
+Connections can only be defined within an `application`, and define how your application communicates with the the world outside of your application.
 This includes network ports, files, APIs, data streams, databases etc.

 Connections are generic and reusable accross multiple applications.
 Although the `config` statement within a `connection` scope block is optional, very few connections are useful without some configuration.